-He has been an SEO content writer for more than 3 years.
-Mohsen is currently working at Coding as Creating as a member of the editorial team
+He has been an SEO content writer for over five years.
+Mohsen is now working as a member of the editorial team of several websites.

 I’m not proud to teach you Farsi slang words.
 But honestly, a notable part of learning a language is about mastering cuss terms.
 So, be prepared to learn 7 naughty Persian cuss words to use (or protect yourself against) while texting or talking.